hdviegas/laravel-mongo/README.md

 }
 ```
 ##### findOne
-This method works just like `Model::findById()`, except that you can match on anything and not just the ID.
+This method works just like `Model::findById()`, except that you can match on anything and not just the primary ID.
 If you want to find a specific object, make sure to specify a filter.
 ```php
 /**
  * @var Jedi|null $yoda